Some More Crochet Easter Eggs

 Round 4: Sc around.
 [18]

 Please do let me know if you make some, I really would love to see.
-They make such cute spring decorations and you could even tie pretty ribbon through the top to hang them places!
+They make such cute spring decorations, and you could even tie pretty ribbon through the top to hang them in places!

 Subscribe to Blog via Email